yonatandudai/Assignment-for-Enqode/part2/README.md

 - [Testing with Postman](#testing-with-postman)

 ## Requirements
-- Node.js
-- npm (Node Package Manager)
+- [Node.js](https://nodejs.org/) installed on your machine.

 ## Design Choices
-- This implementation combines command-line tools (`nslookup`) with an external DNS lookup API to provide comprehensive DNS data for specified domains.
+This implementation combines the nslookup command-line tool with an external DNS lookup API to deliver comprehensive DNS data for specified domains.
-- While the original requirement suggested querying dark web data, I chose a simpler approach that avoids dependency on specialized dark web services and focuses on DNS data.
-- I initially explored using various APIs but found that either API keys were not free or they lacked sufficient coverage for this purpose.
-This hybrid approach offers more detailed information while keeping costs low.
+Initially, I explored a range of external API providers to query dark web data, according to the original requirement.
+I evaluated several options, including IntelX, Twingly, and SecurityTrails.
+However, these APIs presented limitations, such as requiring paid access and API key restrictions.
+After testing these options, I concluded that a hybrid approach using nslookup and a general DNS lookup API would offer a more reliable and cost-effective solution.
+This implementation focuses on providing enhanced DNS information directly.
+While it does not query dark web data specifically, it achieves detailed results and avoids dependency on specialized, often costly, dark web services, making it a practical choice for this assignment.

 ## Setup
 1. **Clone the repository**: